atvs1478/sq/README.md

 - ST7789 is a 240x320 65k (262k not enabled) color SPI [here](https://www.waveshare.com/product/displays/lcd-oled/lcd-oled-3/2inch-lcd-module.htm).
 It also exist with 240x240 displays.
 See **rotate** for use in portrait mode
 - ILI9341 is another 240x320 65k (262k capable) color SPI.
 I've not used it much, the driver it has been provided by one external contributor to the project

-To use the display on LMS, add repository https://raw.githubusercontent.com/sle118/squeezelite-esp32/master/plugin/repo.xml.
-You will then be able to tweak how the vu-meter and spectrum analyzer are displayed, as well as size of artwork.
-You can also install the excellent plugin "Music Information Screen" which is super useful to tweak the layout.
+You can tweak how the vu-meter and spectrum analyzer are displayed, as well as size of artwork through a dedicated menu in player's settings (don't forget to add the plugin).

 The NVS parameter "metadata_config" sets how metadata is displayed for AirPlay and Bluetooth.
 Syntax is
 ```